 In the latest document on the explanation of the acceptance of the State Appraisal Council's opinions on the project's pre-feasibility study report, the Ministry of Transport said it had directed design consultants to review and ensure that cargo stations connect major seaports, coastal economic zones, and the existing railway system to serve international intermodal transport, facilitating logistics work for national defense and security.

-With the location of the cargo station in the Hanoi area, the Ministry of Transport agreed to move it from Ngoc Hoi area to Thuong Tin.
+With the cargo station location in the Hanoi area, the Ministry of Transport agreed to move it from Ngoc Hoi area to Thuong Tin.

-At the same time, the Ministry will continue to coordinate with the provinces to review and adjust route directions and station locations, especially locations that are advantageous in connecting with major traffic hubs and economic zones.
+At the same time, the Ministry will continue to coordinate with the provinces to review and adjust route directions and station locations, especially locations that are beneficial for connecting with major traffic hubs and economic zones.